wongfei2009/harmonylite/docs/docs/internals.md

 # How It Works

-HarmonyLite is a distributed SQLite replication system with a leaderless architecture.
-This document explains the core components and mechanisms that make it work.
+HarmonyLite is a distributed SQLite replication system designed to provide leaderless, eventually consistent replication across multiple nodes.
+It enhances SQLite by enabling seamless data synchronization without a central point of control, making it ideal for distributed applications.
+This document explains the core components, mechanisms, and design choices that power HarmonyLite.

+---

 ## Architecture Overview

-HarmonyLite provides distributed SQLite replication through these key components:
+HarmonyLite orchestrates distributed SQLite replication through four key components:

-1. **Change Data Capture (CDC)**: Uses SQLite triggers to track all database modifications
+1. **Change Data Capture (CDC)**: SQLite triggers monitor all database changes.
-2. **NATS JetStream**: Reliable message transport with built-in consensus
+2. **NATS JetStream**: Provides reliable messaging and consensus for replication.
-3. **Node Coordination**: Manages replication between distributed nodes
+3. **Node Coordination**: Manages replication across distributed nodes.
-4. **Snapshot Management**: Handles database state synchronization for new or long-offline nodes
+4. **Snapshot Management**: Synchronizes database states for new or offline nodes.

+The following Mermaid diagram illustrates this architecture:

 ```mermaid
 flowchart TB